evaegelyng/Coast_Seq_CO1/README.md

 2. clean_up_OTU_wise.r # Clean the dataset based on blank controls
 3. no_sing_OTU_wise.r # Remove sequences found in a single PCR replicate
 4. merge_otu_table_w_classified.r # The cleaned OTU table is then merged with the taxonomy from the output file of MJOLNIR (COSQ_final_dataset)
+5. normalize.r # Rarefy reads to normalize sequencing depth across samples

 The complete dataset was then downloaded and the remaining analysis was run locally (see "local_scripts" folder).
-The subset of sequences with hits of 97% similarity or more, were manually curated and normalized
+The subset of sequences with hits of 97% similarity or more, was manually curated and then normalized

 To get ASV level results, OTUs that could be confidently identified to marine species, contained at least 2 ASVs and were found in at least 10 clusters were selected using select_OTUs.R.
 Then, continued with workflow.py, followed by: